Skip to main content

 +"42"; // 42 (unary plus operator)

-Converting other types to numbers
+Coercing other types

 Number(true); // 1